On 22 February 2022, the Sex Work Decriminalisation Act 2022 was passed by Victorian Parliament.

 The decriminalisation of sex work will:

-- remove offences and criminal penalties for consensual sex work in most circumstances.
+- remove offences and criminal penalties for consensual sex work, by adults, in most circumstances.
 This will include abolishing offences for street-based sex work in most locations and repealing public health offences associated with sex work

-- remove the Sex Work Act 1994 and regulate the sex work industry through existing regulatory agencies
+- repeal the Sex Work Act 1994 and regulate the sex work industry through existing regulatory agencies

-- introduce related reforms to support decriminalisation.
+- roll out related reforms to support decriminalisation.
 For example, planning, public health, and anti-discrimination laws.

 Decriminalisation will remove licensing, approval and registration requirements for sex work service providers, brothel managers and small owner-operators to operate legally.